yh1198015532/inet/tutorials/fingerprint/doc/first.rst

 A line in the .csv file defines a simulation run by specifying the working directory, command line arguments, sim time limit, fingerprint+ingredients, expected result, and tags.
 The result can either be PASS, FAIL or ERROR.

   By default, the fingerprint test tool runs all simulations defined in .csv files in the current folder.TODO later The set of simulations can be filtered with the ``-m`` command line option.

 When run without arguments, the fingerprint test tool runs all tests in all .csv files in the current directory.
-The first argument specifies a .csv file.
+A .csv file can be specified with the first argument.
 Also, the set of tests to run can be filtered with the ``-m`` command line option, which matches regex?
 TODO.
+For the list of all available options, run the tool with the ``-h`` argument.

+..
 Note that ``-h`` lists all available options.

+..
+The first argument specifies a .csv file.

 .. **TODO** the script runs all tests in all .csv files in the current directory by default/if otherwise specified
 .. for example, a .csv file can be added as an argument. or the -m to filter